twigphp/markdown-extension/README.md

 Twig Markdown Extension
 =======================

-This package provides a Mardown to HTML filter (`markdown`) and an HTML to Markdown filter (`html_to_markdown`) for Twig and a Symfony bundle.
+This package provides a Markdown to HTML filter (`markdown`) and an HTML to Markdown filter (`html_to_markdown`) for Twig and a Symfony bundle.

 If you are not using Symfony, register the extension on Twig's `Environment`